urbit/urbit.org/content/using/operations/using-your-ship.md

 ### Life and rift number

 You can check your ship's _life_ and _rift_ number by running `+keys our` in dojo.
 You can inspect another ship's life and rift number by running `+keys ~sampel-palnet`.
+For information on what life and rift are, see [Guide to Breaches](@/docs/tutorials/guide-to-breaches.md).

 ## DNS proxying {#dns-proxying}